 Current income tax assets and liabilities for the current and prior periods are measured at the amount expected to be recovered from or paid to the taxation authority.
-The tax rates and tax laws used to compute the amount are those that are enacted or substantively enacted at the reporting date.
+The tax rates and tax laws used to compute the amount are those that are enacted or substantively enacted by the end of the reporting date.